tedserbinski/www-jekyll/_posts/mobility/2018-02-21-bosch-acquires-techstars-mobility-graduate-splt.markdown

 categories: ["mobility"]
 tags: ["mobility", "techstars mobility"]
 # social_photo: filename.jpg
-excerpt: "I’m delighted to announce that Bosch has acquired SPLT.
-Splitting Fares, (aka “SPLT”), went through the 2015 Techstars Mobility Accelerator program.
+excerpt: "I'm delighted to announce that Bosch has acquired SPLT.
+Splitting Fares, (aka \"SPLT\"), went through the 2015 Techstars Mobility Accelerator program.
 Bosch, the world’s largest automotive supplier and corporate partner to Techstars Mobility, has created a new Connected Mobility Solutions division to house the SPLT team and business.
 Read on for more details about this acquisition."
 ---